Functors.jl

 Basic Usage and Implementation

-When one marks a structure as @functor it means that Functors.jl is allowed to look into the fields of the instances of the struct and modify them.
-This is achieved through Functors.fmap.
+By default, Functors.jl is allowed to look into the fields of the instances of any struct and modify them.
+This can be achieved through fmap.
+To opt-out of this behaviour and mark a custom type as non traversable, use the macro @leaf.

 The workhorse of fmap is actually a lower level function, functor: